startupbuilders777/ChaosNetwork/README.md

      b will always multiple with w2 if its chosen, c will always multiple with w3 if its chosen, d will always multiply with w1 if its chosen,
      e will always multiply with w2 if its chosen as an example.
+(MAKE SURE WHEN DOing WEIGHT MATCHINGS TO REDUCE THE NUMBER OF COMMON weight matchings as much as possible to reduce the amount of tie breaking.)

     The reason for this constraint is so that these weights can then gain affinity with the nodes that can be chosen for those weights, leading to meaningful learning in the network, without this constraint the weights will not learn ANYTHING because the weights are backpropping on values from too many different nodes inconsistently!!
     IF WE ARE TO ALLOW WEIGHTS TO BE LEARNING ON DIFFERENT NODES (AKA THE QUESTION OF WEIGHT SHARING), then the weight should only be consistently shared between some nodes, and never any other